-And unlike the most effective eyebrow growth serums – all of which also take at least a couple weeks to produce results, even the best home remedies aren’t going to produce drastic results.
+And unlike the most effective eyebrow growth serums – all of which also take at least a couple of weeks to produce results, even the best home remedies aren’t going to produce drastic results.

 So if you’re looking to transform balding eyebrows into Cara Delevingne’s – you’ll want to skip the home remedies and choose an eyebrow grower that’s proven effective.

 That means, if the hair grows back, it might grow back thinner and paler, and if you keep plucking from the same follicle, it can kill it entirely and prevent any hairs from ever coming from that pore again.

-Weirdly enough, if used sparingly, this can actually help your eyebrows look thicker, because shaving off the fine tips of the hairs leaves a blunt edge, making the hair look a thicker and darker.
+Weirdly enough, if used sparingly, this can actually help your eyebrows look thicker, because shaving off the fine tips of the hair leaves a blunt edge, making the hair look thicker and darker.

 Avoid the brows when applying skincare and makeup products, that is.
-This one’s a pretty simple tip, and the bottom line is that getting thing on your brows like sunscreen, moisturizer, foundation, or pretty much anything else not intended for the eyebrows, can clog up hair follicles and discourage growth.
+This one’s a pretty simple tip, and the bottom line is that getting things on your brows like sunscreen, moisturizer, foundation, or pretty much anything else not intended for the eyebrows, can clog up hair follicles and discourage growth.

 So go right up to the brow line when doing your skincare and makeup, but try to avoid getting anything on your brows.

-Natural oils are full of nourishing nutrients like omega-6 fatty acids, vitamin E and proteins that help moisturize and restore weak eyebrow hairs back to health.
-This includes oils like castor oil, coconut oil, olive oil, almond oil, emu oil, sesame oil and whole lot of others.
+Natural oils are full of nourishing nutrients like omega-6 fatty acids, vitamin E, and proteins that help moisturize and restore weak eyebrow hairs to health.

-You don’t want to put essential oils directly onto your skin as this can be irritating, which is why they’re commonly mixed with and diluted by carrier oils like castor, coconut and olive oil.
+You don’t want to put essential oils directly onto your skin as this can be irritating, which is why they’re commonly mixed with and diluted by carrier oils like castor, coconut, and olive oil.

 Which essential oils are best for getting thicker brows?
 Rosemary oil, an essential oil derived from the common garden herb rosemary, is one of the best essential oils to help stimulate hair growth, which is why you’ll find it prominently featured in pretty much every hair growth shampoo.

 Where rosemary invigorates and stimulates the follicles, chamomile oil soothes and conditions, peppermint oil disinfects and may increase blood circulation with its tingling sensation, and lavender oil soothes, moisturizes, and relaxes.

 Each of these essential oils can have a particular benefit to your eyebrow growth efforts, so use any of them alone or any combination of them, mixed with a carrier oil of your choice!

 You can use it both internally and externally to grow thicker, stronger brows but we recommend doing both – after all, why settle for one when you can do both?

-Liquid extracts are particularly convenient to use, since you can just drop some in your tea, juice or coffee or mix it with a natural oil to make your own eyebrow growth serum!
+Liquid extracts are particularly convenient to use since you can just drop some in your tea, juice, or coffee or mix it with natural oil to make your own eyebrow growth serum!

 You already know that exfoliation is great for your skin.
-It helps dislodge dead skin cells that can clog your pores, clearing the way for fresh new skin cell underneath.
-But did you know that exfoliation is also helpful for your brows?
+It helps dislodge dead skin cells that can clog your pores, clearing the way for fresh new skin cells underneath.

-One easy thing you can do regularly to help the oils or other home remedies that you’re using better penetrate into your hair follicles is to gently exfoliate your brow areas.
+One easy thing you can do regularly to help the oils or other home remedies that you’re using better penetrate your hair follicles is to gently exfoliate your brow areas.